iqbal-arif/Codecademy/Full_Stack_Engineer/Quizes/css.display.position.md

 Correct!
 The combination of **position: relative** and **top: 10px** will result in this behavior.

 Q10: Which of the following values will position an element in relation to the nearest non-static element?
+A10: Absolute

+Q11: What does **z-index** control?
+A11: How far 'back' or 'forward' overlapping elements appear on a page.
+Correct! **z-index** controls the relative depth of overlapping elements.